marcustrp/musicore/README.md

 The main part of musicore, the Score uses Core elements to create a music score representation.
 Includes importers & exporters for different music formats, analyse tools...

+Currently available importers are musicstring and ABC (using abcjs).
+Exporters are musicstring, ABC and PitchStream (stream of note names or note numbers).
+Support for MusicXML and MEI might be added later.

 ### Layout